csci3320/fall2020/Interview.md

 - Where are new class instances created (stack or heap)?

 - Where are local primitive variables created (stack or heap)?

+- What are the two main purposes of using data structures?

+- What is the technical definition of Big-O?

+- In your own words, how would you describe Big-O?

+- Describe the theoretical computer used when caluculating Big-O?

+- Order the foolowing Big-Os: O(1), O(log N), O(N), O(n log N), O(N^2), O(2^N)?

+- Do we prefer bigger or smaller Big-Os?

+- What is the difference between time and space complexity?

+- What is a hash table?

+- What is a hash function?

+- What is the lookup time (Big-O) to find a value in a hash table?